 As with all other risks, it is impossible to eliminate those risks completely.
 It is therefore essential, through good educational provision to build pupils’ resilience to the risks to which they may be exposed, so that they have the confidence and skills to face and deal with these risks.

 As a school we provide the necessary safeguards to help ensure that we have done everything that could reasonably be expected to manage and reduce these risks.
-We want to ensure that the whole school community – pupils, parents, carers and staff to be responsible users and stay safe when using the internet and other communications technologies for educational, personal and recreational use.
+We want to ensure that the whole school community – pupils, parents, carers and staff are responsible users and stay safe when using the internet and other communications technologies for educational, personal and recreational use.

 All members of the school community – pupils, parents, staff and visitors , are asked to sign and return acceptable use agreements to ensure everyone understands how digital and information technologies can be used safely, in and out of school.